 Sleeping bag weight and portability

-If you are planning to take your double sleeping bag backpacking or hiking, then weight and size (when packed) can be important – the lighter the better when you have to carry it everywhere!
+If you are planning to take your double sleeping bag backpacking or hiking, then weight and size (when packed in your backpack) can be important – the lighter the better when you have to carry it everywhere!
 However, lightweight sleeping bags, and especially double sleeping bags, are usually more expensive than heavier options, so if you intend to be doing more car camping and not hiking places with your sleeping gear then this is less of a concern.

 While we’re on the subject of car camping, if you’re thinking about what to bring on a road trip, check out our adventure road trip essentials checklist, which includes a full packing list for what to take with you (the link opens in a new tab).